codenotary/codenotary.io/pages/blog/lightweight-on-big-iron.md

 ## Immutability for DB2

 A possible cyber-attack could focus on databases.
-Cybercriminals could gain access to databases by using SQL injections.
+Bad actors could gain access to databases by using SQL injections or other methods.
 They then use their access levels to encrypt whatever they get their hands on.
 Immudb can keep up with the fastest databases and back up their data.
 Read more about that in our [randomware](https://www.codenotary.com/blog/immutability-vs-ransomware) blog.
+Keep in mind: immudb has to be run in a different protected environment.
+Now, even if immudb writes encrypted values, it still has the history of the record that can not be touched.

-Triggers in DB2 will notify about changes of tables.
+This is how it works: triggers in Db2 will notify about changes of tables.
 Set an [alter trigger](https://www.ibm.com/support/knowledgecenter/SSEPEK_12.0.0/sqlref/src/tpc/db2z_sql_altertriggeradvanced.html) and execute a stored procedure to store the new data of the table in immudb.
-Push the java code to DB2 and create the stored procedure.
+Push the java code to Db2 and create the stored procedure.
 After that, it is callable by SQL.
 When the trigger is called, set the parameters and call javaproc.
 Use the OUT STATUS variable to report the HTTP-Code.

 ```SQL
 CREATE PROCEDURE JAVAPROC (IN TABLE CHAR(99),